 Dick Dale was a true American original, combining his family’s immigrant background with the all-American sport of California surfing, then turning it upside down.
 No one else sounds like him – or ever will.
 Even Jimi Hendrix once mentioned that if you had missed seeing Dick Dale live, you’d pretty much missed Surf Music altogether.

 Thanks for the wild ride, Mr. Dale.
-It’s been epic.
+It was epic.